South Shields Grammar-Technical School for Boys

 29 May 1884 Foundation stone laid on Mowbray Road site, by Lord Aberdare (President of the Company)

-1885 First edition of the ATOM published (NB Date conflicts with a later reference to a copy of the first ATOM dated March 1890 being donated to the school)
+1885 First edition of the ATOM published (although one edition of the ATOM refers to the first ATOM dated March 1890 being donated to the school)

 cJun 1886 Attendance stood at about 60 boys